Second girl, 8, dies after crash at Wimbledon prep school

 A number of other people, including a seven-month-old girl, were injured and taken to hospital after the crash in Camp Road.
 Their injuries were later deemed to be non-life threatening.

 The driver of the car, a 46-year-old woman from Wimbledon, was arrested at the scene on suspicion of causing death by dangerous driving.
-She has been bailed to a date in late July.
+She has been bailed to a date in late July pending further inquiries.

 More follows.